kneyugn/the-scaffolder/README.md

 Templates are hosted in [dev-templates](https://github.com/kneyugn/dev-templates), but it can be any repository with the same structure.

 The structure of a template should be the following.
 Note that the workflow relies on process-files.js to be in this specific location. process-files.js resides in the same template repository for independent testing and implementation.
-In most cases, process-files.js does not need to change and should work for all cases.
+In most cases, process-files.js does not need to change.

 ```
 - your-template-directory